SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

 Visual complications listed in above table are still present, neither worsened nor improved.

-In low-light conditions, I see:
+In low-light conditions, I constantly see:

-2. Halo
+5. Halo

-Looking Ahead (from 2004)
+Looking Ahead (written in 2004)

 None delivered what each surgeon indicated.

-Each introduced complications difficult to correct.
+Each introduced complications that are impossible to correct.

-migrated from my old GeoCities page
+Created December 1999, and migrated from my GeoCities page (created in 1996)